AppThreat/cpggen/README.md

 .\cpggen.exe --help
 ```

+NOTE: On Windows, antivirus and antimalware could prevent this single executable from functioning properly.
+Depending on the system, administrative privileges might also be required.
+Use container-based execution as a fallback.

 ### OCI Artifacts via ORAS cli

 Use [ORAS cli](https://oras.land/cli/) to download the cpggen binary with Python and Node.js preinstalled.